 Therefore, a $20,000 solar energy system can qualify for a $6,000 federal tax credit if the client has sufficient tax liability.
 Also, your Florida solar customers will see the benefits of the income tax credit when they file their taxes for the given tax year, so it isn’t immediate.
 It’s worth encouraging clients to work with a licensed tax professional to ensure they’re getting the most benefit from the tax credit.

-Let’s explore some of the common questions related to using solar electricity in the Sunshine State.
+Let’s explore some common questions about using solar electricity in the Sunshine State.

-What is the average cost of going solar in Florida?
+What is the average cost of installing solar panels in Florida?

-The average cost per watt for a residential solar energy system in Florida as of June 2023 is $2.60 per watt before incentives.
-That means that the total upfront cost of a 6-kW rooftop solar system is around $15,600 in Florida.
-The cost of going solar is a bit lower than the national average, which is $2.95 per watt, according to EnergySage.
-Many homeowners can obtain solar loans and pay the cost of solar panels over time.
+The average cost per watt for a residential solar panel system in Florida in 2025 is $2.11 per watt before incentives.
+That means that the total upfront cost of a 5-kW rooftop solar panel system in Florida is around $10,570.
+The cost of installing solar panels in Florida is a bit lower than the national average, which is $2.75 per watt in 2025, according to EnergySage.
+Many homeowners can obtain solar loans and pay the cost of Florida solar panels over time.

-What is the payback period for Florida solar panels?
+What is the payback period for solar panels in Florida?

 Should homeowners in Florida install solar batteries?